FreeRTOS/coreJSON/MISRA.md

 - MISRA C-2012 Rule 14.3 False positive as the static analysis tool believes i can never be larger than SIZE_MAX - HEX_ESCAPE_LENGTH.
-This can be proven as a bug by setting i to be 18446744073709551615UL at initial assignment, then require start != NULL before assigning the vaue of i to start.
+This can be proven as a bug by setting i to be 18446744073709551615UL at initial assignment, then require start != NULL before assigning the value of i to start.
 This creates a case where i should be large enough to hit the else statement, but the tool still flags this as invariant.